daser/2FABackend/README.md

 # 2FABackend

-Backend for verification of Time based OTP (one Time Password) generated on the mobile phone for enforcing 2FA access control to the VS Shop mobile app.
-Also implemented as a plugin for reuse across the 3 verticals.

 WHAT: This project is a microservice that manages TOTP for two factor authentication.

-WHY: A standalone microservice which can be independently scaled to support twa factore authentication on user management needs for a larger application.
+WHY: A standalone microservice which can be independently scaled to support two factor authentication (2FA) access control on any user management needs for a larger application.

 HOW: The microservice exposes 4 endpoints which provide access to the data it manages.
 These endpoints are RESTful and allow CRUD operations to be performed against the underlying data